slatedocs/slate/source/includes/_api.md

 The initial order book is now fully specified.

-`augur.generateOrderBook` also accepts an optional parameter, `isSimulation`, which if set to `true`, returns information about what the method will do (see code example).  `shares` is the number of complete sets of shares to purchased, `numBuyOrders` is the number of buy orders that will be created, `numSellOrders` is the number of sell orders that will be created, and `numTransactions` is the total number of Ethereum transactions needed to set up the order book.
+`augur.generateOrderBook` also accepts an optional parameter, `isSimulationOnly`, which if set to `true`, returns information about what the method will do (see code example).  `shares` is the number of complete sets of shares to purchased, `numBuyOrders` is the number of buy orders that will be created, `numSellOrders` is the number of sell orders that will be created, and `numTransactions` is the total number of Ethereum transactions needed to set up the order book.

 Trading
 -------